Sustainability

 Promote the active involvement of senior human resources

-Takara Holdings, Takara Shuzo, Takara Shuzo International, and Takara Bio have established a post-retirement reemployment system that allows all employees who wish to continue working after the retirement age of 60 until age 65.
-Takara Holdings, Takara Shuzo, and Takara Shuzo International have rehired 81% of their employees after retirement over the past three years (FY2020-FY2022), while Takara Bio has rehired 89%.
-In addition, as an initiative to ensure employment opportunities up to age 70, Takara Holdings, Takara Shuzo, and Takara Shuzo International introduced a system of continuous employment up to age 70 in October 2022, while Takara Bio introduced the same system in April 2023.
+At Takara Holdings, Takara Shuzo, Takara Shuzo International, and Takara Bio, we have created an environment where all employees who wish to continue working after the mandatory retirement age of 60 can do so until the age of 65 through our post-retirement re-employment system.
+The percentage of employees rehired after retirement is 77% for Takara Holdings, Takara Shuzo, and Takara Shuzo International combined over the past three years (FY2021-FY2023), and 86% for Takara Bio.
+As part of measures to ensure employment opportunities until the age of 70, Takara Holdings, Takara Shuzo, and Takara Shuzo International introduced a system of continued employment until the age of 70 in October 2022, and Takara Bio introduced a system in April 2023.

 Promote the hiring of people with disabilities